 About Five Talents

 Five Talents works through the Anglican Church in rural areas of East Africa to enable those who have no access to financial services to set-up and grow the small, often vulnerable, businesses they depend on.

-Since our foundation in 2006, our donors have invested more £1.3m in grants across programmes in Kenya, Tanzania, DR Congo and Uganda.
+Since our foundation in 2005, our donors have invested more £1.3m in grants across programmes in Kenya, Tanzania, DR Congo and Uganda.
 Unlike other charities which operate within an 'aid' model, we don't give donations away.
-Instead, we invest in sustainable, long-term impact by forming 'Trust Groups', providing our clients with business training, and providing some of the world’s most marginalised communities with the basic financial infrastructure that much of the world takes for granted.
+Instead, we invest in sustainable, long-term impact by forming 'Trust Groups', providing our members with business training, and providing some of the world’s most marginalised communities with the basic financial infrastructure that much of the world takes for granted.

 Read more about our hybrid microfinance model here or catch up on the impact our donors had in 2018 by reading the Five Talents 2018 Impact Report.

 In 1999, we opened our US office and six years later, in 2005, the UK base was founded.
 Internationally, Five Talents has invested close to £4 million in support of programmes which serve 76,000 in 12 countries.
 In total, we have impacted more than 500,000 men and women since 1999.

 The function of the UK and US offices is to raise funds for our local partners, with whom we work closely.
 In the UK, we have particular oversight and relationships with partners in Kenya, Uganda, DR Congo and Tanzania.

 Our first programmes were opened in Kenya and Uganda in 2006.
 Following these successes, we launched our Tanzania partnership with MBF in 2007.